KeepCrispy/AvahiStartupDisabler/README.md

 For those of you that would like to quickly harden your ubuntu or linux OS without a fus, you can use this script to disable the service on startup.

+Installation:

-copy the script to a folder, preferably somewhere safe
+1) copy the script to a folder, preferably somewhere safe

-and add to your root crontab entry
+2) add the following to your root crontab entry
 @reboot /some where safe/disableAvahi.sh

+enjoy!